izzthedude/todo-docs/docs/features.md

 Categories and Tags.

 1. **Todo Category Operations**
    The User must be able to create, view, edit, and delete a Todo Category.
-A Todo List must be associated with one Category.
-When a new List is created, or when a Category containing existing Lists is deleted, the List(s) will be automatically associated with a default "No Category" Category, which cannot be deleted.
+A Todo Item must be associated with only one Category, and a Category can be associated with multiple Items.
+When a new Item is created, or when a Category containing existing Items is deleted, the Item(s) will be automatically associated with a default "No Category" Category, which cannot be deleted.

 2. **Filter Lists by Categories**
    The User must be able to filter their Lists by their selected Category or Categories.